The only store completely dedicated to LEGO D&D and Pathfinder! Serving players and DMs alike, since 2019!

 The process should be pretty straightforward, but here are some things to consider:

 3) Hair and Beards can be tricky.
 Some heads have hair and beards printed on them, others require that you add the hair/beard separately.
 Not all hair and beards are compatible.
-The two pieces tend to get in each other's way, so you usually have to choose one or the other.
-We vote in favor of the beard and then just having them wear a hat or helmet.
+The two pieces can get in each other's way, so you sometimes have to choose one or the other.

 4) Hats, Hoods, and Helmets can also get in the way when it comes to hair and beards.
 We recommend buying both so that your character can look good with or without armor. (or just make your character bald...).
 Certain helmets are designed to be compatible with certain beards (e.g. dwarves)

 5) Small races are harder to represent in LEGO bricks.
-Some of the smallest races should be represented by microfigures to keep their relative sizes correct, but your choices are then a bit limited.
-You could just buy short legs and having characters that are technically a wee bit too tall, but we do sell microfigures for those who like their little people on the littler side.
+Some of the smallest races should technically be represented by microfigures to keep their relative sizes correct, but your choices are then pretty limited.
+Players usually just buy short legs and have characters that are technically a wee bit too tall, but we do sell microfigures for those who like their little people on the littler side.

-5) We could have assigned certain pieces to certain classes, but maybe your fighter doesn't wear armor, or maybe your sorcerer wears common clothes.
+6) We could have assigned certain pieces to certain classes, but maybe your fighter doesn't wear armor, or maybe your sorcerer wears common clothes.
 We leave the choices completely up to you.
 We have organized the torsos by whether they are wearing armor or not.
-You can simply browse through them and find something perfect for your character.
+You can narrow your choices down quickly by using the filters (color, style, etc) and hopefully find something perfect for your character.

-6) Some torsos are meant to be matched with a particular set of legs, and they look bad without their match.
+7) Some torsos are meant to be matched with a particular set of legs, and they look bad without their match.
 We sell these combinations together, and do not separate them.
-But most of our pieces are sold individually and sometimes the matched pairs can easily be used when separate.
+Most of our pieces are sold individually and sometimes the matched pairs can easily be used when separate.
 In this case we sell them both ways.